ibm-cloud-docs/natural-language-understanding/relations.md

 # Relation type systems
 {: #relation-type-systems}

-The relation type system that {{site.data.keyword.nlushort}} differs depending on which language you are using.
+The relation type system that {{site.data.keyword.nlushort}} uses differs depending on which language you are using.
 This page describes which relation type system is used for each language.
 {: shortdesc}

 For example, analyzing relations in German text will use the [Version 2 relation type system][v2].